DanuserLab/u-segment3D/README.md

 ## Installation
 u-Segment3D can be installed for all three major OS from PyPI.
-We recommend installing to a new conda environment:
+We recommend installing to a new conda environment, and install `scikit-fmm` package from the conda-forge channel:
 ```
 conda create -n u_Segment3D_env python=3.9
+conda install -n u_Segment3D_env -c conda-forge scikit-fmm
 pip install u-Segment3D
 ```

-u-Segment3D can also be installed by git cloning the repository and running pip in the cloned folder with python>=3.9.
+u-Segment3D can also be installed by git cloning the repository and running pip in the cloned folder with python 3.9-3.12.
 We have developed on Python==3.9 on Red Hat Enterprise Linux Server 7.9. `pyproject.toml` configures the individual dependencies for each OS.

 ### Linux
 We suggest first creating a new conda environment for install and use conda to install cudatoolkit and cudnn first:
 ```
 conda create -n u_Segment3D_env python=3.9 cudatoolkit=11.8.* cudnn==8.* -c anaconda
+conda install -n u_Segment3D_env -c conda-forge scikit-fmm
 conda activate u_Segment3D_env
 pip install .
 ```